NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

 - How does EC2 demonstrate elasticity?
 - What level of control do users have over EC2 instances?
 - How does EC2 integrate with other AWS services?
-- What security features does Amazon EC2 provide?
-- What are the main architectural components of Amazon EC2?
-- What factors should you consider when choosing a region for your EC2 instance?
-- What is the purpose of a VPC in Amazon EC2?
-- What are subnets and their role in EC2?
-- How do security groups protect your EC2 instances?
-- What are the steps to launch an EC2 instance?
-- Can you automate EC2 scaling?
-Yes.
-The auto scaling function of EC2 can only scale horizontally; it cannot scale vertically.
-This indicates that while the quantity of EC2 can be created and terminated automatically, the scaling of already-existing EC2 cannot be done so automatically; instead, the user must take action.
-- What security features does EC2 offer?